ColinVanderMeer/colinvandermeer.github.io/README.md

 # colinvandermeer.github.io

-This is a small personal website to showcase a little bit about myself.
+This is a small personal website to showcase a little bit about myself and to host various blog posts.
 It's written in raw HTML + CSS and compiled together using Eleventy and Vite.

 `npm run dev` Launchs a dev server
 `npm run build` Uses Vite to build the site (this is what will run on a server, so make sure to test it)